-Trade receivables, net of allowance for credit losses, and deferred revenues are reported net of related uncollected deferred revenues in our condensed consolidated balance sheets as of November 30, 2023 and May 31, 2023.
-The revenues recognized during the six months ended November 30, 2023 and 2022, respectively, that were included in the opening deferred revenues balances as of May 31, 2023 and 2022, respectively, were approximately \$6.8 billion and \$6.2 billion, respectively.
-Revenues recognized from performance obligations satisfied in prior periods and impairment losses recognized on our receivables were immaterial in each of the three and six months ended November 30, 2023 and 2022, respectively.
+Trade receivables, net of allowance for credit losses, and deferred revenues are reported net of related uncollected deferred revenues in our condensed consolidated balance sheets as of November 30, 2024 and May 31, 2024.
+The revenues recognized during the six months ended November 30, 2024 and 2023 that were included in the opening deferred revenues balances as of May 31, 2024 and 2023 were approximately \$6.9 billion and \$6.8 billion, respectively.
+Revenues recognized from performance obligations satisfied in prior periods and impairment losses recognized on our receivables were immaterial in each of the three and six months ended November 30, 2024 and 2023, respectively.

-Remaining performance obligations, as defined in Note 1 of Notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended May 31, 2023, were \$65.5 billion as of November 30, 2023, approximately 48% of which we expect to recognize as revenues over the next twelve months, 35% over the subsequent month 13 to month 36 and the remainder thereafter.
+Remaining performance obligations, as defined in Note 1 of Notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended May 31, 2024, were \$97.3 billion as of November 30, 2024, of which we expect to recognize approximately 39% as revenues over the next twelve months, 39% over the subsequent month 13 to month 36, 19% over the subsequent month 37 to month 60 and the remainder thereafter.